 Based on their work, twenty students are chosen to be in the Art Club each year.
 These members learn about different techniques and media, and combine these skills with their own subject matter and themes.
 It’s all about personal expression, communicating ideas non-verbally and finding their own personal styles.

-Members submit their work in art exhibits throughout the year and often go on fields trips to places like the Frist Center, the Parthenon and the Country Music Hall of Fame.
-This year, Mrs. Givens hopes to invite artists to Shafer to speak to members about what they do.
+Members submit their work in art exhibits throughout the year.
+This year, Mrs. Dillard hopes to invite artists to Shafer to speak to members about what they do.

 For more information, contact Mrs. Dillard